aaxnet/aaxnet/Readme.md

 ## About

+Focused on building systems that are reliable, efficient, and easy to extend.

-- Backend systems, APIs, distributed architecture
+- Backend architecture and APIs
-- Developer tooling & automation
+- Developer tooling and automation
-- Security research & protocol analysis
+- Security research and protocol analysis
-- Performance-first engineering mindset
+- Performance-first engineering

 ---